Helen Duncan: HMS Barham sinking

-Duncan was found to be in possession of a mocked-up HMS Barham hat-band.
-This apparently related to an alleged manifestation of the spirit of a dead sailor on HMS Barham, although Duncan apparently did not know that after 1939 sailors' hat bands carried only 'H.M.S.' and did not identify their ship.
+Duncan was found to be in possession of a mocked-up HMS Barham cap-tally.
+This apparently related to an alleged manifestation of the spirit of a dead sailor on HMS Barham, although Duncan apparently did not know that after 1939 sailors' cap-tallies carried only 'H.M.S.' and did not identify their ship.
 She was initially arrested under section 4 of the Vagrancy Act 1824, a minor offence tried by magistrates.
 The authorities regarded the case as more serious, and eventually discovered section 4 of the Witchcraft Act 1735, covering fraudulent "spiritual" activity, which was triable before a jury.
 Charged alongside her for conspiracy to contravene this Act were Ernest and Elizabeth Homer, who operated the Psychic centre in Portsmouth, and Frances Brown, who was Duncan's agent and went with her to set up séances.
 There were seven counts, two of conspiracy to contravene the Witchcraft Act, two of obtaining money by false pretences, and three of the common law offence of public mischief.
 The prosecution may be explained by the mood of suspicion prevailing at the time: the authorities were afraid that she could continue to reveal classified information, whatever her source was.
 There were also concerns that she was exploiting the recently bereaved, as the Recorder noted when passing sentence.

 Duncan's trial for fraudulent witchcraft was a minor cause célèbre in wartime London.
 Alfred Dodd, a historian and senior Freemason, testified he was convinced she was authentic.
 The trial was complicated by the fact that a police raid on the séance in Portsmouth, leading to the arrest of Helen Duncan, yielded no physical evidence of the fraudulent use of cheesecloth, and was therefore based entirely on witness testimony, the majority of which denied any wrongdoing.
 Duncan was barred by the judge from demonstrating her alleged powers as part of her defence against being fraudulent.
 The jury brought in a guilty verdict on count one, and the judge then discharged them from giving verdicts on the other counts, as he held that they were alternative offences for which Duncan might have been convicted had the jury acquitted her on the first count.
-Duncan was imprisoned for nine months, Brown for four months and the Homers were bound over.
+Duncan was imprisoned for nine months, Brown for four months, and the Homers were bound over.
 After the verdict, Winston Churchill wrote a memo to Home Secretary Herbert Morrison, complaining about the misuse of court resources on the "obsolete tomfoolery" of the charge.